Creamed Honey from Shelley, Idaho

 1. Natural Sweetener

-As a healthier alternative to refined sugar, honey can be used in a wide variety of recipes.
+As a healthier alternative to refined sugar, honey can be used in various recipes.
 From sweetening your tea or coffee to baking delicious desserts, honey adds a unique and mellow sweetness.
 Emergency Prepping with Honey Bees

 2. Immune Boosting Properties

-Honey contains antioxidants and antimicrobial compounds that can help strengthen your immune system.
+Honey contains antioxidants and antimicrobial compounds that provide nutrients that can help strengthen your immune system.
 Consuming honey regularly may help reduce the risk of infections.
 How to Boost Your Immune System

-Honey MAY have benefits for heart health if you’re concerned about sweeteners and heart disease.
+Honey may benefit heart health if you’re concerned about sweeteners and heart disease.

 3. Cough Suppressant

-If you have a nagging cough, a spoonful of honey can provide some relief.
+A spoonful of honey can relieve your throat if you have a nagging cough.
 It’s soothing and can help alleviate throat irritation and reduce coughing.
 Allergies: What You Need to Know

 4. Energy Booster

 The natural sugars in honey, such as fructose and glucose, provide a quick energy boost.
 Whether you need a pick-me-up during exercise or an afternoon slump, a tablespoon of honey can give you the energy you need!
-You better believe that I’m doing this as often as I need to these days.
+You better believe I’m doing this as often as I need to.

 5. Wound Healing